pzhaojohnson/rna2drawer2/README.md

 # RNA2Drawer 2

-A [web app](https://rna2drawer.app) for creating 2-D drawings of nucleic acid structures.
+A [web app](https://rna2drawer.app) for creating 2D drawings of nucleic acid structures.
 The layout, bonds and styling (e.g., colors and fonts) of a drawing can all be easily customized within the app.
-Drawings are exported in PPTX and SVG formats such that all elements of a drawing (e.g., bases and bonds) are exported as individual PPTX and SVG objects, allowing for even further manipulation in PowerPoint and vector graphics editors such as Adobe Illustrator.
+Drawings are exported in PPTX and SVG formats such that all elements of a drawing (e.g., bases and bonds) are exported as individual PPTX and SVG objects, allowing for further manipulation in PowerPoint and vector graphics editors such as Adobe Illustrator.

 This project is a successor to the [first version](https://github.com/pzhaojohnson/RNA2Drawer#rna2drawer) of RNA2Drawer, which was published in the journal <em>RNA Biology</em>.